Sound Card Interface with Tone Keyer

 As shown, it is intended for connecting the 3.5mm 4-conductor combined stereo playback-out/mic-in jack on iPads & iPhones to the 6-pin mini-DIN "data port" present on many transceivers.
-The same 4-conductor "TRRS" (Tip-Ring-Ring-Sleeve) jack is present on some other devices such as Acer netbooks & various tablets.
+The same 4-conductor "TRRS" (Tip-Ring-Ring-Sleeve) jack is present on some other devices such as Acer netbooks & various inexpensive Windows tablets.
 (The all-in-one audio jack was originally intended for use with boom-mic headsets for Skype, etc that used a single plug.)
-It is also used on some cellphones for all-in-in wired earbuds + mic hookup.
-Usually, though not always, such a 4-conductor all-in-one jack is marked with a modified version of the standard headphones icon that shows a boom mic in addition to the usual earpieces.
+It is also used on some cellphones for all-in-one wired earbuds-plus-mic hookup.
+Often, such a 4-conductor all-in-one jack is marked with a modified version of the standard headphones icon that shows a boom mic in addition to the usual earpieces.

 Modified Headset Icon Near

 A shrinking number of electronics parts distributers carry a cable with this kind of plug on at least one end.
 It is variously known as an "analog camcorder cable", "iPod A/V cable" or "iPod multimedia cable".
-In both cases, the cable had the 3.5mm TRRS plug on one end and three RCA plugs at the other end for left, right and video.
+In all cases, the cable has the 3.5mm TRRS plug on one end and three RCA plugs (white, red & yellow) at the other end for left, right and video.
 If you are lucky, you will find such a cable with a right-angle plug that hugs the side of the iPad or netbook instead of sticking straight out.

 A current source of this cable is Argent Data Systems (the manufacturer of the Opentracker APRS devices).
 Go to